Forum Gallery Shop Sponsors Directory

 Kam, do you live in a house or a prison?
 I know that an Englishman's home is his castle but your's sounds more like a fortress!

 I never leave the keys in the open even inside the house (even for my Defender which is arguably more likely to be a target of thieves than my Sport in these parts as there are so many Defenders round here and very very few Sports).
 Anyway my letterbox is is on the outer door of my porch and there is an inner door that they would have to also break through to get in.
 The best place to keep them.... under the matress of the bed you are sleeping in if you take security really seriously.
-A Carbon Footprint is the mark a lump of coal makes when it's dropped on the ground.
+2020 Pangea Green 1st Edition D240 New Defender 110 is here and loving it

 Last edited by Tim in Scotland on Wed Dec 07 2005 8:06pm.
 Edited 1 time in total